11 Things To Know Before You Pierce Your Cartilage

-However, keep in mind that your newly pierced ear may start to swell a few hours later, and that's when you'll notice it most, usually as a dull ache or slight throbbing.
-"At the end of the day, it is a small medical procedure, it can be painful, and should be treated as one," Bubbers says.
-Take ibuprofen after your procedure to help reduce inflammation.
+That said, your newly pierced ear may start to swell a few hours later, and that's when you’re more likely to notice a dull ache or slight throbbing sensation.
+"At the end of the day, piercing is a small medical procedure, it can be painful, and should be treated as one," Bubbers says.
+Take a pain reliever, like ibuprofen, after your procedure to help reduce inflammation.

-Here's where the difference between cartilage and earlobe really comes into play.
-Ear lobes have a fair amount of blood flow, thus they heal pretty quickly (they're right up there with tongue piercings when it comes to healing speed).
-"Ear lobes can take anywhere from three to six months is what we see on average," Sydney Roda, piercer at New York Adorned, a New York-based piercing and body art studio, tells Bustle.
-Ear lobes have more blood flow than cartilage, Roda explains, so they heal faster than cartilage, which can take up to a year," she adds.
+Here's where the main difference between getting a cartilage and an earlobe piercing comes into play.
+"Ear lobes can take anywhere from three to six months [to heal]," Sydney Roda, a piercer at New York Adorned, a New York-based piercing and body art studio, tells Bustle.
+Ear lobes have more blood flow than cartilage, Roda explains, so they heal faster than cartilage, which can take up to a year.

-7. Sleeping Is going to Suck For A While
+9. Sleeping Is Going To Suck For A While

-If you’re a side sleeper, probably the greatest downside you'll face during the process of normal healing is the inconvenience that comes from not being able to sleep on your new cartilage piercings.
+If you’re a side sleeper, probably the greatest downside you'll face during the process is the inconvenience that comes from not being able to sleep as freely as you’re used to.
 "We always recommend not sleeping on the side of your new piercing while it heals as this can cause irritation and extra swelling," Bubbers says.
 Also, it’ll hurt.

 To help protect fresh piercings, the APP recommends using the T-shirt trick: put a clean T-shirt over your pillow and turn it nightly for a clean surface that won’t transfer bacteria to your new piercing.

-You obviously love your new cartilage piercing.
-Unfortunately, your body may not.
-This can happen for a few reasons: allergies to the type of metal in your jewelry (nickel is a prevalent allergen for many people, which is why titanium jewelry is optimal, as it is essentially nickel-free), incorrect piercing placement, infection, or migration.
+While you may love your new cartilage piercing, your body might not.
+This can happen for a few reasons: allergies to the type of metal in your jewelry, incorrect piercing placement, infection, or migration.
 There is also a condition known as hypertrophic scarring, which cartilage piercings are relatively prone to.

-According to a study from the National Center for Biotechnology Information, cartilage and nasal piercings have the highest rate of infection among body piercings.
-Proper care and monitoring of the healing process are essential.
+According to a study from the National Center for Biotechnology Information, cartilage and nasal piercings have the highest rate of infection among body piercings, so proper care and monitoring of the healing process are essential.
 “If you suspect a piercing is infected it’s best to speak to your piercer,” says Collins.
 “They can then help determine if the piercing is just irritated, and can potentially help you to understand the reasons behind this, or advise you to seek medical attention.”